ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/setup_environment.rst

 Ready to build an EE in a few easy steps?
 Proceed to the :ref:`Building your first EE guide<building_execution_environments>`.

-Do you want to run a playbook without building a custom EE?
+Want to try an EE without having to build one?
 Proceed to the :ref:`Running community EE guide<run_community_ee_image>`.